Sunny Linnebur, PharmD, BCGP, BCPS, FCCP, FASCP

 University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences

 University of Colorado Anschutz Medical Campus

-A: An herb is a dietary supplement that is a plant or plant part with medicine-like properties that is intended to maintain or improve health.
+A: An herbal remedy is a dietary supplement that is a plant or plant part with medicine-like properties that is intended to supplement the diet.
 Herbs may also be called botanical products or phytomedicines.
-According to the Dietary Supplement Health and Education Act (1994), a dietary supplement contains one or more dietary ingredients, is intended to be taken by mouth ( pill, capsule, tablet, or liquid), and is labeled on the front panel as a dietary supplement.
+According to the Dietary Supplement Health and Education Act (1994), a dietary supplement contains one or more dietary ingredients, is intended to be taken by mouth (pill, capsule, tablet, or liquid), and is labeled on the front panel as a dietary supplement.

 Q: How are herbs commonly sold and prepared?

-A: Herbs are sold as fresh or dried products, liquid or solid extracts, tablets, capsules, powders, or tea bags.
+A: Herbs can be sold as both food supplements and medicinal products.
+Herbs are sold as fresh or dried products, liquid or solid extracts, tablets, capsules, powders, or tea bags.
 A particular group of chemicals or a single chemical may be isolated from a plant and sold as a dietary supplement.

 There are a number of ways to prepare and take herbs.

 - A tea or infusion is made by adding boiling water to fresh or dried herbs and steeping them.

 - A decoction is a preparation of roots, bark or berries that are simmered in boiling water for a longer period of time than tea.
 The tea or decoction may be drunk either hot or cold.